DakshChhokra/wikipedia-follow-first-link-to-Philosophy/README.md

 ***************************************************************************************************************************

-This is what the other classes do:
+# Brief Description of the Structure

 Node.java:
 This class stores wikipedia links, parses out their page names, and overall acts as a backnone.
 It's main function is to represent the nodes in out graph